-The diet is so critical for the performance because all physical activity, particularly running requires fuel, which just comes through the daily diet.
+The diet is so critical for performance because all physical activity, particularly running requires fuel, which just comes through the daily diet.
 If you run out of fuel during training or competition decreases your performance dramatically.

 The main source of energy during training and competition is carbohydrates.
 The harder you train, the more carbohydrates you combust.
 Carbohydrate is both the muscles and the brain’s preferred fuel and is the body’s primary energy supplier on the condition that enough glycogen is stored in muscles and liver.

-Unlike fat, we are only able to deposit about 800-1000 grams of carbohydrate in the body and it is not always enough when we run with high intensity during a training session.
+Unlike fat, we are only able to deposit about 800-1000 grams of carbohydrates in the body and it is not always enough when we run with high intensity during a training session.
 It’s therefore important to eat copious amounts of carbohydrates daily at the best possible time concerning the training.

 For hard-trained runners, the requirement of the carbohydrate can be as high as 8-10 grams of carbohydrate per.
 Kilogram of body weight.
 This is equivalent to 60-65 percent of the total daily energy intake.

-The consumption of glucose increases with increasing intensity since glucose is the only energizing nutrients that can supply the muscles with energy when there is not enough oxygen.
+The consumption of glucose increases with increasing intensity since glucose is the only energizing nutrient that can supply the muscles with energy when there is not enough oxygen.
 At lower running intensities the body uses fat a lot more as an energy supplier.

-Every gram of glycogen stored in the liver and muscles ties 3 grams of water, which releases by combustion of glycogen.
-So we also have an important fluid depot here, which we can use during training and competition.
+Every gram of glycogen stored in the liver and muscles ties 3 grams of water, which releases by the combustion of glycogen.
+So, we also have an important fluid depot here, which we can use during training and competition.

-These simple carbohydrates have a disadvantage because the easy absorption has a rapid effect on the blood sugar level and hereby gets the blood sugar to fall by high intakes.
+These simple carbohydrates have a disadvantage because their easy absorption has a rapid effect on the blood sugar level and hereby gets the blood sugar to fall by high intakes.
 The result is that fatigue occurs.

 This is because a large release of insulin from the pancreas ensures that the glucose goes into the cells away from the circulating blood, which hereby may cause low blood sugar.

 Complex carbohydrates are more complicated in their molecular structure and transform slower in the body, as there are more chains to be broken.
 The complex carbohydrates come mainly from potatoes, cereals, vegetables, rice, pasta and fruit.

 Unlike simple carbohydrates, large amounts have no negative effect on the blood sugar level that remains almost unchanged by the intake of complex carbohydrates.
 Most of the daily intake of carbohydrates should be complex carbohydrates.

 Besides, they help by reducing blood cholesterol levels, thereby helping to prevent cardiovascular diseases.
-Fibers also have the advantage, that it is a filler.
+Fibers also have the advantage, that it is filler.

 It gives the food a larger volume and the stomach more work to do, which lengthens the absorption and thus exposes the sense of hunger.
 That is why so many diets offer to eat many vegetables and coarse cereal products.

 As you see, there are many sources of energy and foods we need daily to perform our best as runners.
-Sometimes we don’t think about it because “food is food” and we are not used to be aware of the specific benefits and needs when we want to perform our best.
+Sometimes we don’t think about it because “food is food” and we are not used to being aware of the specific benefits and needs when we want to perform our best.